antoniwan/blog/docs/frontmatter-spec.md

 # Frontmatter Specification

-This document defines the frontmatter format for all blog posts in the Curious Chaos Journal.
+This document defines the frontmatter format for all blog posts in the Blog.

 ## Reading Time System